ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/create-eks-cluster/vpc-resources-created-by-eksctl.md

+---
+description: Discover and understand VPC resources created by eksctl in your Amazon EKS environment.
+---

 # VPC Resources Created by eksctl

 Based on the `ClusterConfig` we provided, Amazon EKS will create the following AWS VPC resources: